 Plasticity, learning and memory: What kinds of network connectivity support robust integration, memory, and representation of the world?
 How do such structures emerge through development and plasticity?
 What are effective mechanisms for unsupervised and supervised learning in the brain?
 We study these questions through theory and simulation of neural circuits.

-Error correction: Representations in the brain are necessarily noisy and varying because of apparently stochastic dynamics in neurons and synapses.
+Error correction: Representations in the brain are necessarily noisy and varying because of apparently stochastic dynamics in sensors, neurons and synapses.
 Avoiding problems that can arise from these processes, especially in memory systems where noise accumulates, requires aggressive error reduction and correction, but our understanding of how the brain does this is at best primitive.
 We investigate representations and mechanisms for error control, bringing together coding and dynamical considerations.

 Theoretically-motivated analysis of neural data: We analyze neural data with a view toward discovering mechanism, specifically by testing predictions of theoretical models.
 We close the theory-experiment loop through detailed comparisons of theory and data and through collaborative design of experiments to effectively discriminate between models.